Hungry Rats & Mice Looking for New Food Sources

 • Trim trees, shrubs, landscaping away from your building structure

 With the reports of aggressive rodent behavior, it’s important to adhere to CDC guidelines to prevent any rat or rodent infestation.
-However, if you have been a victim of rodents, do not procrastinate in calling professionals to eradicate the problem.
+However, if you have been a victim of rodents, do not procrastinate in calling rodent control professionals to eradicate the problem.

-mice and the hantavirus Rodent Damage:
+Rodent Damage:

 Health Threats of Rodents: